 Exercise

 Held at UH Avon Fitness Center 1997 Healthway Dr, Avon, OH 44011 every Wednesday, 5:00-6:00pm.

 In this series, participants will explore different ways to exercise in an aquatic environment to build strength, endurance, and improve balance before and after cancer treatment.
-Each class will focus on a different topic related to aquatic exercise.
+First priority to those with a cancer diagnosis/survivors and/or those trying this series for the first time.
 Participants are encouraged but not required to complete all classes in the series.

-Facilitator: Sandy Conochan, ATC, PTA.
-Instructor: Beth Laraway, Group Fitness Instructor
+Exercise